Effects of tropical cyclones: Tornadoes

 as a result of eyewall mesovortices, which persist until landfall.

 Deaths

 During the last two centuries, tropical cyclones have been responsible for the deaths of about 1.9 million people worldwide.
 It is estimated that 10,000 people per year perish due to tropical cyclones.
 The deadliest tropical cyclone was the 1970 Bhola cyclone, which had a death toll of anywhere from 300,000 to 500,000 lives.

+A 2024 peer-reviewed study published in Nature found a robust increase in excess mortality that persisted for 15 years after each geophysical event.
+On average, after each tropical cyclone, the study found there were 7,000–11,000 excess deaths, exceeding the average of 24 immediate deaths reported in government statistics.
+In total, the study estimated tropical storms since 1930 have contributed to between 3.6 million and 5.2 million deaths in the U.S. alone – as much as all deaths combined nationwide during the same period from motor vehicle accidents, infectious diseases, and battle deaths.
+By contrast, official government statistics place the death toll from tropical cyclones at only 10,000 during this same period.
+The study found 25% of infant deaths and 15% of all deaths among people aged 1 to 44 in the U.S. are related to tropical cyclones.
+The study found 13% of all deaths in Florida are linked to tropical cyclones.

 United States

 Before Hurricane Katrina, which combined storm-tide flooding with levee-breach (dam) flooding from Lake Pontchartrain, the average death rate for tropical cyclones in the United States had been decreasing.
 The main cause of storm-related fatalities had been shifting away from storm surge and towards freshwater (rain) flooding.
 However, the median death rate per storm had increased through 1979, with a lull during the 1980–1995 period.
 This was due to greater numbers of people moving to the coastal margins and into harm's way.
 Despite advances in warning strategies and reduction in track forecast error, this increase in fatalities is expected to continue for as long as people migrate towards the shore.